DSpace/DSpace/README-DRUM.md

 ## License

 See the [DRUM-LICENSE](DRUM-LICENSE.md) file for license rights and limitations (Apache 2.0).
-This lincense only governs the part of code base developed at UMD.
+This license only governs the part of code base developed at UMD.
 The DSpace license can be found at <https://github.com/DSpace/DSpace>